iapyeh/sshscript/syntax.md

 ## $.thread()

 This is a wrapper function of threading.Thread().
-Please use it to get an instance of Thread instead of calling threading.Thread().
+Please use it to get an instance of Thread in stead of calling threading.Thread().
 [Here is an usage example.](https://iapyeh.github.io/sshscript/examples/ex-py_cui_threading)

 ## $.upload(src, dst, makedirs=0, overwrite=1)